-CREST is an international awards scheme designed to encourage years 0-13 students to be innovative, creative, and to problem solve in science, technology and environmental studies.
+CREST is designed to encourage years 0-13 students to be innovative, creative, and to problem solve in science, technology and environmental studies.

 CREST is a Royal Society Te Apārangi programme where students are given authentic experiences in:

 - technological practice and/or scientific investigation,